xors-mraf/ipc-connector/README.md

  Full Duplex inter process Communication software with TCP socket

 # How to use?
-first you need to select which ip to listen then you need to select listening port.after that you need to set timout for socket to kill thread when peers dosent send anything ipc software.then you need to set buffer size.the buffer size should equal in both peers and should bigger than data length you need to send
+1.first you need to select which ip to listen
+2.then you need to select listening port.
+3.after that you need to set timout for socket to kill thread when peers dosent send anything ipc software.
+4.then you need to set buffer size.the buffer size should equal in both peers and should bigger than data length you need to send